Branson splashes out in Mallorca

 Sir Richard says that you can cycle for a good hour without having to leave the estate.
 “Cycling around the beautiful 1,300 acre estate that cradles our new @SonBunyola hotel in Mallorca.
 I really think it’s some of the best cycling in the world.
 Incredible views of the endless ocean and some really speedy descents!,” Sir Richard posted on Instagram.

-And, following his cycle on the eve of the first wave of the summer, he then dived into the hotel’s pool to cool off.
+And following his cycle, he then dived into the hotel’s pool to cool off.
 “Majestic in Mallorca!
 I just love this pool,” he later posted on Instagram.

 No comments